 What you learn

 You learn how to visualize real-time sensor data that your Azure IoT hub receives by using Power BI.
-If you want to try toe visualize the data in your IoT hub with Web Apps, please see Use Azure Web Apps to visualize real-time sensor data from Azure IoT Hub.
+If you want to try to visualize the data in your IoT hub with a web app, see Use a web app to visualize real-time sensor data from Azure IoT Hub.

 What you do